kimtth/awesome-azure-openai-llm/README.md

   > Another user asked how Gorilla compared to LangChain; Patil replied: Langchain is a terrific project that tries to teach agents how to use tools using prompting.
 Our take on this is that prompting is not scalable if you want to pick between 1000s of APIs.
 So Gorilla is a LLM that can pick and write the semantically and syntactically correct API for you to call!
 A drop in replacement into Langchain!

-- [Meta: Toolformer](https://github.com/lucidrains/toolformer-pytorch): Language Models That Can Use Tools, by MetaAI
+- [Meta: Toolformer](https://arxiv.org/abs/2302.04761): Language Models That Can Use Tools, by MetaAI [git](https://github.com/lucidrains/toolformer-pytorch)

+- [ToolLLM](https://arxiv.org/abs/2307.16789): : Facilitating Large Language Models to Master 16000+ Real-world APIs [git](https://github.com/OpenBMB/ToolBench)

 ### **Memory Optimization**